EvictionLab/eviction-lab-website/content/eviction-tracking/arkansas.md

 # The geography of eviction filings

-Delaware is divided into three counties.
+Arkansas is divided into 75 counties.
 In each of those counties, we map the number of eviction filings over the past 12 months.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in 2023–2024 (the "baseline").<sup>1 2</sup>

-1. Eviction filing data for Delaware were collected by [LSC](https://www.lsc.gov/).
+1. Eviction filing data for Arkansas were collected by [January Advisors](https://www.januaryadvisors.com/).
 2. County breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2016–2020.

 {{%/ report_map %}}